ecivini/mlkem/README.md

 ```

 ## Citations and notes
 I wanted to make this project after a live stream of [Filippo Valsorda](https://github.com/FiloSottile).
-Soon after, I saw that [Coda Hale](https://github.com/codahale) had already create an MLKEM768 implementation.
+Soon after, I saw that [Coda Hale](https://github.com/codahale) had already made an MLKEM768 implementation.
 Although there are some similarities, I have tried to make a general implementation supporting all key lengths.
 As I have alreay said, this is not meant to be a library ready for production usage, it's just a personal project I wanted to make to learn a bit more about this scheme.

 ## License